 1. Green Mountain Boxwood

-This particular boxwood variety likes full sun or part shade.
+This particular boxwood cultivar likes full sun or part shade.
 It will tolerate heavier shade if it must but will grow less vigorously and may lose density.
 Turn your boxwood periodically so that it doesn't grow crooked or produce bare spots.
-Water as needed to keep the soil evenly moist but not soggy.
-Skip the water in the winter if the pot freezes since frozen soil won't absorb the water.
+Water as needed to keep the soil evenly moist but not soggy; skip the water in the winter if the pot freezes since frozen soil won't absorb the water.

 Note that boxwood shrubs can dry out in winter wind.
 To prevent this, consider applying an anti-desiccant.
 If necessary, you can prune your boxwood to remove dead wood and help maintain its shape.
 Prune in the spring after the danger of frost has passed so that new growth isn't damaged by freezing temperatures.

-Available to a large number of gardeners, bergenia (Bergenia cordifolia) grows well in hardiness zones 3 through 8.
-This plant features large, glossy leaves that grow 10 to 20 inches long and 6 to 8 inches wide.
-They're quite bold and attractive in the summer and turn beautiful colors in the fall.
-In the spring, the bergenia produces 14-inch-long stalks adorned with pink flowers that work well as cut flowers.
+Available to a large number of gardeners, bergenia (Bergenia cordifolia) is a perennial in zones 3 through 8.
+Also called pigsqueak, this plant features large, glossy leaves that are attractive in the summer and turn a coppery color in the fall.
+In the spring, bergenia produces 14- to 18-inch-tall stalks adorned with pink flowers that work well as cut flowers.

 In warmer zones, bergenia can stay evergreen during the winter.
 In colder climates, winter weather can damage the leaves, but the plant will still survive the winter in its pot.
 Simply remove the damaged leaves as needed in the spring.

 Bergenia likes partial to full shade and is perfect for a shady corner of the garden.
 It also likes damp but not soggy soil that drains well.
 It is somewhat drought tolerant but is less so in containers than in the ground.